 Now, when you look at your reports, you have more complete information about which ads are most valuable to your business.

-Once you’re using data-driven attribution, you won’t be able to continue using this model if your data drops below 10,000 clicks for the account or 400 conversions for the conversion action within 30 days.
-You’ll receive an alert when your data drops below this level, and, after 30 days of continued low data, your conversion action will be switched to a linear attribution model.
-If the decrease in data is unexpected, you may want to check your conversion tracking tag, the status on your “Conversion actions” page, your conversion action settings, and other account settings to make sure everything is working properly.
+Some types of conversion actions need at least 300 conversions and 3,000 ad interactions in supported networks within 30 days to be eligible.
+Once you're using data-driven attribution for these types of conversion actions, you won't be able to continue using this model if your data drops below 2,000 ad interactions in supported networks or below 200 conversions for the conversion action within 30 days.
+You'll receive an alert when your data drops below this level.
+After 30 days of continued low data, your conversion action will be switched to the "Last click" attribution model.
+If the decrease in data is unexpected, you may want to check your conversion tracking tag, the status on your "Conversion actions" page, your conversion action settings, and other account settings to make sure everything is working properly.

 How to set up data-driven attribution for your conversions